bodmandao/celo-lottery/README.md

         return uint256(keccak256(abi.encodePacked(block.difficulty, block.timestamp, players)));
     }
   ```
  The `random` function generates a pseudo-random `uint256` number based on the blockchain's `block.difficulty`, `block.timestamp`, and the array of `players`.
 It combines these factors using `abi.encodePacked` and hashes them with `keccak256` to produce a unique output, providing randomness for lottery-related operations within the contract.
+It is used internally to generate randomness for various purposes within the lottery contract, such as selecting winners or determining outcomes.

   ### 2.6.3 Retrieving Players
   ```solidity